Harmonic Forms on the Kodaira-Thurston Manifold: Fourier Transform on the Kodaira-Thurston Manifold

-Now, given any linear PDE on $\KT$ we can use the above decomposition to write the solution as a sum of functions which also solve the PDE.
-Thus in order to find functions $f$ and $g$ satisfying the two conditions \eqref{V1} and \eqref{V2} it makes sense to consider solutions in $\mathcal{H}_{0}$ separately from solutions in $\mathcal{H}_{n}$ for $n \ne 0$.
-These two cases will be dealt with in the next two subsections.

-Before diving into the detailed calculations, we remark that the above mentioned $L^2$ version of the decomposition \eqref{decomp} could be used to study almost complex theta function valued harmonic $(p, q)$-forms, {\it i.e.} the space $\mathcal H_{\bar\partial_E}^{p, q}(\KT, E)$ for a non-trivial complex vector bundle $E$ with a pseudoholomorphic structure over $\KT$ with a compatible Hermitian metric.
-Similar to classical theta functions over an abelian variety, an element of $\mathcal H_{\bar\partial_E}^{p, q}(X, E)$ should be viewed as a vector valued function over the universal covering of $\KT$, {\it i.e.} $\mathbb R^4$, satisfying an elliptic system induced from the $\bar\partial_E$-harmonic form equations on $\KT$.
-Such a function is determined by its value in a fundamental domain $Q^4$, and its restriction to $Q^4$ is $L^2$.
-Hence, the $L^2$ version of the decomposition \eqref{decomp} would lead to a similar treatment as in the case when $E$ is a trivial bundle, which is carried out in the rest of this section.
+\begin{rmk} Before diving into the detailed calculations, we remark that the above mentioned $L^2$ decomposition could be used to study almost complex theta function valued harmonic $(p, q)$-forms, {\it i.e.} the space $\mathcal H_{\bar\partial_E}^{p, q}(\KT, E)$ for a non-trivial complex vector bundle $E$ with a pseudoholomorphic structure over $\KT$ with a compatible almost Hermitian metric.
+Similar to classical theta functions over an abelian variety, an element of $\mathcal H_{\bar\partial_E}^{p, q}(X, E)$ should be viewed as a vector valued function over the universal covering of $\KT$, {\it i.e.} $\mathbb R^4$, satisfying an elliptic system induced from the $\bar\partial_E$-harmonic form equations on $\KT$. \end{rmk}